Home | Product Photography How-To? | Store

 a light background

-Black paper adds definition to
+Black paper adds definition to the edge of the glass

 Two Lights position on the side